Create a Simple Model

 Add New Blocks and Connections

-Find the actual distance.
-To find the distance between the obstacle position and the vehicle position, add the Subtract block from the
+To find the distance between the vehicle and obstacle position, add a Constant block from the

 Sources

 .
-Add the noise to the measurement by using an Add block from theMath Operations
+Add the noise to the distance measurement by using an Add block from theMath Operations

 Discrete

 library.
-After you add the block to the model, change the Sample Time parameter to0.1
+Then, double-click the block to change the Sample Time parameter to0.1

 Connect the new blocks.
 The output of the Second-Order Integrator block is already connected to another port.
 To create a branch in that signal, left-click the signal to highlight potential ports for connection, and click the appropriate port.